toku-sa-n/aligned/README.md

 This library contains unsafe functions defined in `core::ptr` and `core::slice` (except `read_unaligned` and `write_unaligned`).
 All functions defined in this crate check whether the passed pointers are aligned correctly and not null.

+This crate is intended to prevent from dereferencing to the unaligned address.
 For example the below code example panics because `p` points to an unaligned address.
 If we import `core::ptr` instead of `aligned::ptr`, this code may run successfully.
 However, reading a value from unaligned pointer causes *undefined behavior* (except `read_unaligned`).

 ```rust
 use aligned::ptr;